England and world champions uttered in the same sentence when relating to football conjured memories only of 1966. That was until the summer of 2017.

 Senior caps: 0

 Ojo joined Liverpool’s academy from MK Dons in 2011 but made just 13 appearances for the Reds’ first team across his 11-year stay.
-Most of his time linked to the Anfield club was spent out loan and Ojo finally left Liverpool for Cardiff in the summer, having spent the 2020/21 campaign on loan in Wales.
+Most of his time linked to the Anfield club was spent on loan and Ojo finally left Liverpool for Cardiff in the summer of 2022, having spent the 2020/21 campaign on loan in Wales.
+After an additional spell with Belgian side Kortrijk, Ojo now plays for Maribor in Slovenia.

 Ainsley Maitland-Niles